cloudfoundry-attic/receptor/doc/lrps.md

 #### Networking

 Diego can open and expose arbitrary `ports` inside the container.
-Currently, if at least one `port` is opened and `routes` are defined, Diego will automatically register the **first** port on the container with the [router](https://github.com/cloudfoundry/gorouter).
-Consumers that attempt to access one of the routes in the `routes` array will be connected via the router to one of the ActualLRP instances currently running.

-There are plans to generalize this interface and make it possible to build custom service discovery solutions on top of Diego.
+There are plans to generalize this support and make it possible to build custom service discovery solutions on top of Diego.
 The API is likely to change in backward-incompatible ways as we work these requirements out.

 By default network access for any container is limited but some LRPs might need specific network access and that can be setup using `egress_rules` field.
 Rules are evaluated in reverse order of their position, i.e., the last one takes precedence.